alexbenton57/seal-challenge/README.md

 - Ability to add new, derived columns - also included a default derived column as an example
     - Feature accessed through an 'Add Column' button in the header row of both tables
+        - Using this feature will add the column to both tables
     - Derived columns have a right click context menu allowing editing of options and deletion
     - Derived columns can be added, subtracted, multiplied or divided together
         - Some operations are not supported for the time column